A Kernel Loss for Solving the Bellman Equation: Conclusion

 \section{Conclusion}

 This paper studies the fundamental problem of solving Bellman equations with parametric value functions.
 A novel kernel loss is proposed, which is easy to be estimated and optimized using sampled transitions.
 Empirical results show that, compared to prior algorithms, our method is convergent, produces more accurate value functions, and can be easily adapted for policy optimization.

-These promising results open the door to many interesting directions for future work, including finite-sample analysis, adaptation to online RL, and uncertainty estimation for exploration.
+These promising results open the door to many interesting directions for future work.
+An important question is finite-sample analysis, quantifying how fast the minimizer of the empirical kernel loss converges to the true minimizer of the population loss, when data is \emph{not} i.i.d.
+Another is to extend the loss to the online setting, where data arrives in a stream and the learner cannot store all previous data.
+Such an online version may provide computational benefits in certain applications.
+Finally, it may be possible to quantify uncertainty in the value function estimate, and use this uncertainty information to guide efficient exploration.